 Caution is advised when using this drug in children who participate in active sports because it may increase the risk of heart problems.
 (See also the Warning section.)

 This medication should be used only when clearly needed during pregnancy.
 Newborns exposed to clomipramine during pregnancy may experience withdrawal symptoms or side effects.
 Tell your doctor immediately if you notice jitteriness, shaking, feeding problems, fast breathing, or seizures in your newborn.
-Discuss the risks and benefits with your doctor.

 This drug passes into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.